seyadeodin/fm-state-workshop/src/app/exercise-effects/readme.md

 3. **Business logic belongs in reducers**: Keep effects simple and focused
 4. **Think in events, not reactions**: Model user interactions and business events

+### Success Criteria:

+- Replace multiple `useEffect` hooks with a single one
+- All state managed by `useReducer` with clear actions
+- Business logic extracted from effects into reducer
+- State transitions are explicit and predictable
-Run the exercise and compare the behavior - both versions work identically, but the refactored version is much more maintainable and debuggable.
+- Component behavior remains identical but is more maintainable
+- No race conditions or timing issues